 I was wondering…

 So, I was taking another break and I was looking at my burned calories on my Apple Watch (Series 0 at that time! 😅).
 I definitely closed all of my rings on that day, I can tell you!
-While I was rationalize my last water reserves and starring on the trees, I was wondering:
+While I was rationing my last water reserves, I was staring at the trees and thought:

 “For a very hot and active day like this, I definitely do not drink enough.
 But how much higher would be the recommended water intake in circumstances like this?”